 How to Treat and Manage Depression

-In the cognitive behavioural therapy (CBT) model of depression, one of the reasons that breaking out of depression can be so difficult is that depression generates vicious cycles involving a number of aspects of your life.
-Once you get stuck in these vicious cycles, they can be hard to break.
+In the cognitive behavioural therapy (CBT) model of depression, one of the reasons that breaking out of depression can be so difficult is that depression generates vicious cycles involving a number of aspects of our lives.
+Once we get stuck in these vicious cycles, they can be hard to break.

-According to cognitive behavioural therapy (CBT), when you’re experiencing depression, you will tend to have automatic negative thoughts about yourself, the world and the future.
-This pattern of negative thinking you deeper into depression.
-This brings about further negative thoughts; which lead you to feel even more depressed; bringing about more negative thoughts; and so on.
+According to cognitive behavioural therapy (CBT), when we’re experiencing depression, we’ll tend to have automatic negative thoughts about ourselves, the world, the future, and other people.
+This pattern of negative thinking pulls us deeper into depression.
+And this brings about further negative thoughts; which lead us to feel even more depressed; bringing about more negative thoughts; and so on.

 Other vicious cycles that arise from depression involve feelings, behaviours, memories and physical symptoms.
 These vicious cycles are depicted below: